 FAQ

-Evidence-based postpartum care for the whole family,
+Evidence-based postpartum doula care for the whole family,

 specializing in maternal health and wellness and infant development.

 We hear it all the time: “It takes a village.”
 But when you’re a first time parent, isolated, or far from family, building that community feels impossible.
-This is a transitional time when you need your village more than ever, and the reality is: you were never meant to do this alone.
+This is a transitional time when you need your village more than ever.

 What I Offer